Dee-McG/ChatToTheMat/README.md

 1. Click the Code drop down menu.
 1. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
 1. Open your developement editor of choice and open a terminal window in a directory of your choice.
-1. Use the 'git clone' command in terminal followed by the copied git URL.
+1. Use the `git clone` command in terminal followed by the copied git URL.
 1. A clone of the project will be created locally on your machine.

 Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages:
-> pip install -r requirements.txt
+`pip install -r requirements.txt`

 ### Fork Project